Doon, County Limerick: Education

 Doon has two primary schools and one secondary school.

-Doon Convent Primary School was opened in 1868 by the Sister of Mercy.
+Doon Convent Primary School was opened in 1868 by the Sisters of Mercy.
 Doon Convent was founded in 1865.
 It was the brain-child of Rev. Patrick Hickey P.P., who realised that a sound system of education was the only hope for the deprived people of the area.
-He had a grand-niece in the Convent of Mercy, Kinsale, Co.
-Cork and he invited sisters from Kinsale to come to Doon, which they did in February 1865.
+He had a grand-niece in the Convent of Mercy, Kinsale, County Cork and he invited sisters from Kinsale to come to Doon, which they did in February 1865.